 By default, the toolkit is installed in c:\program files\novell server consolidation and migration toolkit.
-You can access it on the desktop by clicking Start > Programs > Novell Server Consolidation and Migration Toolkit > Novell Server Consolidation and Migration Toolkit.
+You can access it on the desktop by clicking Start > Programs > Novell Server Consolidation and Migration Toolkit > Novell Server Consolidation and

-- 2 Read the Welcome screen, then click Create or Open Project. - 3 Select NetWare or Open Enterprise Server (eDirectory), then click Next. - 4 Select Migrate Data to New Server (Hardware Upgrade), then click Next.
-NetWare Migration Wizard 8.1 is launched. - 5 Read the About screen, then click OK. - 6 Do one of the following: - To start a new migration project, select Create a New Project > OK. - To open an existing project, select Open an Existing Project > OK, select the project file you want to work on, and then click Open. - To open the last project you worked on, select Open Last Project > OK. - 7 Name the project, select a place to save it, type a descriptive filename, then click Next.
+- 2 Read the Welcome screen, then click Create or Open Project. - 3 Select NetWare (eDirectory), then click Next. - 4 Select Migrate Data to New Server (Hardware Upgrade), then click Next.
+NetWare Migration Wizard is launched. - 5 Read the About screen, then click OK. - 6 Do one of the following: - To start a new migration project, select Create a New Project > OK. - To open an existing project, select Open an Existing Project > OK, select the project file you want to work on, and then click Open. - To open the last project you worked on, select Open Last Project > OK. - 7 Name the project, select a place to save it, type a descriptive filename, then click Next.